FeesWizard

 Disclosure: FeesWizard may earn a commission if you open an account through links on this page.
 This never affects our fee data or rankings — how we make money.

-Scalable Capital tops all three of our cost profiles below for EU-available share dealing.
-It charges low dealing fees and no currency-conversion fee, which is what decides the winner for European investors who buy US or overseas assets — FX is the largest recurring cost on an internationally diversified portfolio.
+Trading 212 tops all three of our cost profiles below for EU-available share dealing.
+It charges no dealing commission and just 0.15% currency conversion, which is what decides the winner for European investors who buy US or overseas assets — FX is the largest recurring cost on an internationally diversified portfolio.
 Confirm the entity and terms for your country before opening an account.

 Capital at risk.
 This is not financial advice.
 Investing involves risk of loss.